joemasilotti/masilotti.com/_posts/2020-09-22-idea-to-paying-customer.md

 layout: post
 title: Idea to paying customer in one month
 description: A month ago I ran into a problem.
 One week later I solved it.
 And three weeks after that I turned it into a (tiny) business.
-date: 2020-09-21
+date: 2020-09-22
 image: https://www.mugshotbot.com/m?theme=two_up&image=d33ff6b7&color=green&url=https://masilotti.com/idea-to-paying-customer
 permalink: idea-to-paying-customer/
 category: masilotti.com
 ---

-A month ago I ran into a problem.
+When I get something in my head I dive in.
+And I dive deep.
+For example, a month ago I ran into a problem.
 One week later I solved it.
 And three weeks after that I turned it into a (tiny) business.

 Here’s how I went from an idea in a notebook to my first paying customer.
 In 31 days.